 In order to get going, we have chosen to limit ourselves to a prototype library containing patterns focusing on improving the usability and user-friendliness of contract documents.

-In the short term, we aim at expanding this collection with more patterns and examples, as well as collecting feedback from World Commerce & Contracting members on how to fine-tune the library.
+In the short term, we aim at expanding this collection with more patterns and examples, as well as collecting feedback from contract design practitioners on how to fine-tune the library.
 In the long term, we foresee a need for further tools for contract design, and we dream to be able to expand this Library beyond documents, with patterns and tools addressing other aspects of contract design.
 Perhaps an app or a decision support system for designing contracts, patterns to support contract planning and negotiation, even snippets of code for smart contracts, and the like.

 We look forward to hearing from you and to expanding our library together with you and other library users!